What is CMMS?

 - Employee management: Helps to allocate the tasks to the employees and schedules their shifts.

-- Asset management: Stores and shares all the information about assets like equipment model, type, costs, repair information, safety measures, warranties, etc.
+- Asset management: Stores and shares information about assets like equipment model, type, costs, repair information, safety measures, warranties, etc.

 - Inventory control: Helps to track inventory costs and helps to manage suppliers